SwastikSwarupDas/Chandrayaan3_Incubyte/README.md

 ### Upon examining the code, and following TDD standards, the first Test Case was formed for a basic Forward/Backward movement functionality.
 This was a failing test case.

-##### <i> NOTE : To I believe two assertions are usually bad practice according to Uncle Bob, I couldnt figure out how to do it inside one argument in the given time </i>
+##### <i> NOTE : To my limited knowledge of TDD, I believe two assertions are usually bad practice according to Uncle Bob, I couldnt figure out how to do it inside one argument in the given time.
+I would like to learn and improve, and master test driven development</i>

 ![screenshot](Screenshots/TestCase%231FailingBasicForwardBackwardCommit.png)